MicrosoftDocs/xamarin-docs/docs/essentials/platform-feature-support.md

 > [!NOTE]
 > * Tizen is officially supported by the Samsung development team.
 > * tvOS & watchOS have limited API coverage, please see the feature guide for more information.
-> * Tizen, tvOS, & watchOS are currently in preview and available in Xamarin.Essentials 1.3-pre

 ## Feature Support